Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 Caching for VMs and data disks

 When you mount disks to VMs, you can choose whether the I/O traffic between the VM and those disks located in Azure storage is cached.
-Standard and premium storage use two different technologies for this type of cache.

 The following recommendations assume these I/O characteristics for standard DBMS: